- Brand-new transfer students have immediate advising needs.

-Ideally, advisors should meet with new transfer students at the beginning of their first semester, prior to the end of the add-drop period.
+- Ideally, advisers should meet with new transfer students at the beginning of their first semester, prior to the end of the add/drop period.

-(Courses noted as APL000 are Applied Non-Liberal Arts credits.
-NCR000 are developmental or non-credit bearing courses.)
+Note: Courses noted as APL000 are Applied Non-Liberal Arts credits.
+NCR000 are developmental or non-credit bearing courses.

-Once you deem a transfer course as equivalent to a New Paltz major course, use the Advisor Transfer Credit Form (a type of "workflow") in my.newpaltz.edu to have the course properly applied.
+Once you deem a transfer course as equivalent to a New Paltz major course, use the Adviser Transfer Credit Form (a "workflow") in my.newpaltz.edu to have the course properly applied.
 Students are responsible for providing you with course descriptions and/or syllabi to aid in your review.

 Finally, note that the quality of transfer students' prior advising and coursework is variable.
 You can't alter their previous educational experiences, but you can definitely help to facilitate their smooth transition to New Paltz!